 Artist: Pavel Barta

 Pavel recently moved to Campbell River where he has an artist studio and gallery located along the Old Island Highway.
 His work ranges from large outdoor sculptures to small delicate works.
 Pavel’s sculptures are displayed in several galleries in British Columbia and are in private collections across Canada, in Europe, USA, New Zealand, and Australia.

-To submit work to be exhibited for the 2016 Satellite Case Exhibition Schedule, please e-mail Julia at email@example.com with your Exhibition Proposal, including the following documents: Curriculum Vitae, Artist Statement + Exhibition Proposal (max.
+To apply to be exhibited in the Satellite Cases, please e-mail email@example.com with your Exhibition Proposal, including the following documents: Artist Statement + Exhibition Proposal (max.
 500 words) + up to five images of your work (.jpg).